-Thanks to massive tracks of game concessions providing an abundant mix of both predator and prey, visitors are assured of a memorable trip.
+Thanks to massive tracks of private game concessions providing an abundant mix of both predator and prey, visitors are assured of a memorable trip.
 Botswana’s exclusive safari lodges, excellent service, conservation ethos and good infrastructure make it a welcoming safari destination.

-- The “best” properties in the Okavango Delta shift throughout the year depending on water levels.
+- The ‘best’ properties in the Okavango Delta shift throughout the year depending on water levels.

 - If you are watching your budget stay more nights at fewer properties.
 Limiting internal flights will reduce your trip cost.

-When to visit Botswana
+When to go on a Botswana safari